Driving in the city is a necessary evil.

 Peugeot e-208

-Electric cars are more energy efficient than fuel-powered models, and that advantage is pressed home in the city, with EVs only suffering a small economy penalty from stop-start traffic.
+Electric cars are more energy efficient than fuel-powered models, and that advantage is pressed home in the city, with EVs often giving their best efficiency in stop-start traffic.
 If you can charge at home or at work, the Peugeot e-208 is one of the best battery-powered options for tackling the town centre.
 It has a plush, premium cabin and a smooth, grown-up driving experience that could match many larger, posher cars.
 Plus, prices on the used market are roughly on par with petrol versions, doubling down on your fuel cost savings.

 Check out used Peugeot e-208 cars or read our Peugeot 208 review

-Shop used Mini Hatchbacks or read our Mini Hatchback review
+Shop used MG4 cars or read our MG4 review

 Toyota Yaris Cross

-Shop used Toyota Yaris Cross cars for sale or read our Toyota Yaris Cross review
+Shop used Toyota Yaris Cross cars or read our Toyota Yaris Cross review

 Skoda Kamiq

 If you need a family car that also works in the city, take a look at the Skoda Kamiq.
-This compact SUV is a little taller, wider and longer in every dimension than the hatchbacks it’s priced to compete with, making it a great choice if you need enough room in the back to fit child seats.
+This compact SUV is a bit taller, wider and longer in every dimension than the hatchbacks it’s priced to compete with, making it a great choice if you need enough room in the back to fit child seats.
 You also get a big boot that can easily swallow a pushchair and robust build quality that’ll stand up to whatever your kids can throw at it.
+The 1.0-litre engine sounds small but it's more than a match for the Kamiq's frame.
+We'd recommend picking the DSG auto for even easier commuting.

-Browse used Skoda Kamiqs or read our Skoda Kamiq review
+Browse used Skoda Kamiq cars or read our Skoda Kamiq review

 Kia Picanto